List of The Dumping Ground characters: Kazima Tako

 New girl, Sasha (Annabelle Davis), arrives at The Dumping Ground.
 After going home to collect her bedroom key, Sasha goes shopping with May-Li and Kazima.
 Kazima witnesses Sasha knocking down a display so she can speak to her brother, Dexter (Alexander Aze).
 When May-Li receives some expensive cheese from her mother, she later finds it stolen.
 Kazima and Carmen question everyone and they later reveal Mischief (Sage) as the culprit.
 Carmen drops May-Li's antique necklace down the toilet and Carmen thinks about what would happen if she left the necklace or if she tried to get it back.
-When Carmen thinks about getting it back, she enlists Kazima's help to get it back and they arrange for a plumber to fix the toilet.
+When Carmen thinks about getting it back, she enlists Kazima's help to retrieve it and they arrange for a plumber to fix the toilet.

 As part of her application to stay in the UK, Kazima must prove she is a minor and undergo an age assessment.
-After finding out about Kazima's situation, Carmen tries to get Kazima to open up about what happened.
+After learning of Kazima's situation, Carmen tries to get Kazima to open up about what happened.
 Kazima explains how her father was captured by the army and her mother died at a Kenyan refugee camp before she fled to England.
 Kazima gets the results for her age assessment and is informed by Jasna (Dolye Gavanski) that they believe she was born in 1997 and is 18 years old.
 Kazima decides to runaway and she goes to Frank's, but she runs away when Mike and Carmen go visit.
 Later, Kazima reunited with her father, Hakim (Richard Pepple) and Kazima's age can be proved by documents.
 Kazima and Hakim learn that Kazima's brother maybe alive in Somalia and Hakim decides to go to Somalia, leaving Kazima at The Dumping Ground.

 Kazima left The Dumping Ground halfway through the fifth series, in Episode 12, as she moved to Denmark with her father and brother.
 Kazima featured in 55 episodes of the series.